TorbenRahbekKoch/LogBridge/Readme.md

 ---------

-Aiming to give a consistent and versatile interface to various logging frameworks, starting with Log4Net and Enterprise Library.
+Aiming to give a consistent and versatile interface to various logging frameworks, starting with Log4Net, and Enterprise Library.

 LogBridge is a no-nonsense logging wrapper, trying as hard as possible never to throw exceptions in any logging method.
 Instead it will continue but may instead log an incomplete message.

+Please see the Configuration section below for details about this.

 Usage
 =====